tonwhales/ton-crypto-primitives/README.md

 ```

 ## React Native
-To make it work on react native `expo-random` module is required:
+To make it work on react native `expo-crypto` module is required:
 `
-yarn install expo-random
+yarn install expo-crypto
 `

 # License